SidneyPhoon/DSX_Local_Workshop_V121_Oct2018/README.md

 ### Lab 1: Build, Save and Test SparkML Models (Jupyter/Python)
 1. Open the project you just created.
-2. Navigate to **Assets** view and open **TelcoChurn_SparkML** *Jupyter* notebook.
+2. Navigate to **Assets** view, in the **Notebooks** section open **TelcoChurn_SparkML** *Jupyter* notebook.
 This notebook has been implemented for the Python 2.7 runtime.
 The version of the runtime is displayed on the top right corner of the notebook.
 You can verify the runtime by running the first cell in the notebook.
 3. Follow instructions in the notebook.

 ### Lab 2: Create Batch Script and Test Batch Scoring (Python)